GlobeTeam-Platform/ga-kursus-git/educates/workshop/content/exercises/07-clone-repository/index.md

 title: See file
 command: cat mygitrepo/file1.txt
 ```

+By cloning the repo, the origin, is already setup, so it

 This repository is setup as a remote repository.
 This means, that all changes you do, can be pushed to the remote repository.